 Finally, in a natural river, the clean water percolates into the ground beneath the river and joins the underground water supply.
 At the treatment plant, the ground is replaced by filters, which remove any remaining suspended materials from the water.
 The filters contain layers of anthracite coal, sand, and gravel.
 The reclaimed water is then disinfected.
 It is now free of harmful bacteria and viruses and is safe for human contact, recharging groundwater, and for a wide variety of other uses.
 Following disinfection, any remaining chlorine in the reclaimed water is removed to protect aquatic life in the receiving environment.

-|Reclaimed Water Discharged into San Jose Creek; Chemist performing lab tests; Reclaimed Water |
+|Reclaimed Water discharged into San Jose Creek; Chemist performing lab tests; Reclaimed Water |

-Water quality measurements and analyses are completed at laboratories located at each water reclamation plant.
-The laboratory staff provides analytical services that meet all the requirements of the Regional Water Quality Control Board for all of the Districts' treatment facilities.
+Water quality measurements and analyses are completed at laboratories located at each WRP.
+The laboratory staff provides analytical services that meet all the requirements of the Regional Water Quality Control Board for all of the Sanitation Districts' treatment facilities.
 A full spectrum of analytical services are available, including chemical, biological, and microbiological testing.
-Districts' scientists employ a combination of classical techniques and modern, sophisticated instrumentation to provide assessments of inorganic and organic chemicals, bacteria, viruses, and toxicity.
+Sanitation Districts' scientists employ a combination of classical techniques and modern, sophisticated instrumentation to provide assessments of inorganic and organic chemicals, bacteria, viruses, and toxicity.
 More than 300,000 tests on 20,000 samples are performed annually.
 In addition, new and improved analytical methods are continually being evaluated and developed.

 Colonial stalked ciliates found in activated sludge